|obverse Chapter 5·||Turning Signs (Contents)||References||blog|

 1) Jesus said, ‘Two will rest on a couch: one will die, one will live.’There are several problems with the text in this saying, and the various translations render it variously.
 The bracketed word in 61.5 is especially interesting: the 5G translators note that ‘destroyed’ is what the manuscript actually says, but for them that reading does not make sense.
-However, it would make perfect sense in the Buddhist idiom, if we identify nirvana (literally ‘extinction’) with enlightenment.
-What if the difference between you and the universe were to be wiped out?
-Would ‘you’ then be nothing, or would you be everything?
+However, it would make perfect sense in the Buddhist idiom, if we identify nirvana (literally “extinction”) with the holistic impartiality and equanimity of interbeing, which is also called “emptiness”.
+What if the difference between “you” and “the universe” were to be wiped out?
+Would you then be nothing, or would you be everything?

 2) Salome said, ‘Who are you, mister?
 You have climbed onto my couch and eaten from my table as if you are from someone.’

-3) Jesus said to her, ‘I am he who exists from the undivided.
-I was given some of the things of my father.’
+3) Jesus said to her, ‘I am the one who comes from what is whole.
+I was given from the things of my father.’

 4) ‘I am your disciple.’

 5) ‘For this reason I say, if one is <whole>, one will be filled with light, but if one is divided, one will be filled with darkness.’— Thomas 61 (NHS)